ali-ab-2003/Quizzler-flutter/README.md

 A new Flutter project.

-## A oractice quiz app developed using flutter
+## A practice quiz app developed using flutter